Gaiden92/P13OC/doc/cicd.rst

 DEPLOY_HOOK_1 = cd45454fd
 DEPLOY_HOOK_2 = rzacZY4tgh

-Now go back to your Gitlab account and go to the ci/cd parameters.
+Now go back to your Gitlab account and go to the CI/CD parameters.
 Add these 2 variables :

 * DEPLOY_HOOK_1 = the value deploy-hook after `srv-`
 * DEPLOY_HOOK_2 =  the value of your deploy-hook `?key=`

-Launch a pipeline and you will see the trigger deployement on **Render** !
+Launch a pipeline to test and you will see that the deployement on **Render** success !

 Reference `CI-CD`_.